 I love free trials as much as the next person.
 Maybe it started at Baskin-Robbins, where we got those tiny spoons to taste the 31 flavors–which I’ve heard they won’t let you sample during the same visit.
 Today, we can use the 30-day free trials of software, test mattresses and cars overnight, go to wine and beer tastings, get free legal consultations (not necessarily from me), and take advantage of school internship programs before we hire an employee on a more permanent basis.
 Unfortunately, some people still take advantage of other forms of unpaid labor.

-We might want the “too good to be true” deal, but that doesn’t mean we get it–especially at the expense of others.
+We might want the “too good to be true” deal, but that doesn’t mean we get it–especially not at the expense of others.
 This seems like an easy concept to understand, yet I am regularly consulted by people who justify their unfair or illegal behavior as follows:

 - “Everyone in this industry does it.”
 No. They don’t.
 I’d be willing to bet I can find competitors in your industry that strictly follow labor laws.
 They are often (although not always) the ones struggling a bit more, yet happy they are in their businesses.